JooelRinne/wildlifetrade/README.md

 The data collection from a website is done using web-crawling framework ScraPy version 2.4.1.
 Before using the Wildlife trade data collector user should familiarise themself with Python annd ScraPy and web scraping using CSS-selectors in general.
 We suggest using virtual environment, such as Conda, to ensure that your project has all the required dependencies and to avoid conflicts between other Python projects.

 Steps
 1. Start a new virtual environment, using a Python version 3.6 or higher.
-Replace 'myenv' with the name of your choice
+Replace 'myenv' with the name of your choice.
-   Conda:
+Using conda:
    ```ruby
    conda create env --name myenv python=3.6
    ```
-3. Follow the installation and set up insctuctions
+4. Follow the installation and set up insctuctions
-4. After the ScraPy framework is set up, replace the spider Python file in "spiders" folder with the "scraper.py" Python file in "Data collection/spiders"
+5. After the ScraPy framework is set up, replace the spider Python file in "spiders" folder with the "scraper.py" Python file in "Data collection/spiders"
-5. Replace files "items.py", "middlewares.py", "pipelines,py" and "settings.py" in your ScraPy framework's "scraper" folder with the same files from "Data collection"
+6. Replace files "items.py", "middlewares.py", "pipelines,py" and "settings.py" in your ScraPy framework's "scraper" folder with the same files from "Data collection"
-6. Add a folder named "config" to your Scrapy framework's "scraper" folder
+7. Add a folder named "config" to your Scrapy framework's "scraper" folder
-7. Add "config.py" file from "Data collection" to your Scrapy framework's newely generated "scraper/config" folder
+8. Add "config.py" file from "Data collection" to your Scrapy framework's newely generated "scraper/config" folder
-8. Fill the "config.py" file with CSS-selectors, links and other information based on the website you want to scrape
+9. Fill the "config.py" file with CSS-selectors, links and other information based on the website you want to scrape
-9. Run the scraper in terminal with "scrapy crawl scraper.py" command
+10. Run the scraper in terminal with "scrapy crawl scraper.py" command
-10. If everything is set up correctly, the scraped information is stored in a SQLite database saved to your ScraPy Framework folder
+11. If everything is set up correctly, the scraped information is stored in a SQLite database saved to your ScraPy Framework folder
-11. A new website can be scraped by removing the previous websites config file from the "config" folder and replacing it wit the config file of the next website
+12. A new website can be scraped by removing the previous websites config file from the "config" folder and replacing it wit the config file of the next website

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------